Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Experiments

+To evaluate the performance of our proposed model, we conducted comparative experiments against state-of-the-art depth completion methods.

+\textbf{On NYU-Depth V2.} The quantitative comparison results with other state-of-the-art methods \cite{cheng2020cspn++, NLSPN, RDF_GAN, graphcspn, aggnet, completionformer, yan2024tri} on NYU-Depth V2 datasets are shown in Tab. \ref{tab:comparison}.
+Our model performs well across all metrics while maintaining relatively low parameter counts.
+Visual results in Fig. \ref{fig:comparison} further emphasize its effectiveness, demonstrating clearer details in challenging scenarios.
+For instance, our method recovers missing window regions with greater clarity in the first two rows than competitors.
+In the bottom row, it captures finer details, such as sharper chair edges, and avoids the unrealistic artifacts observed in other methods.
+Additionally, efficiency tests on a single RTX 3090 GPU at 192×320 resolution show our model achieves 101.7 GFlops, 41ms runtime, and 24.4 FPS.
+These results demonstrate its suitability for real-time applications with reduced computational demand and improved efficiency.

-\textbf{On DIML and SUN RGB-D.} Regarding the dataset DIML, as shown in Tab. \ref{tab:comparison_sun} (a), our model is also compared to state-of-the-art methods \cite{cspn, dfusenet, DM_LRN, aggnet}.
+\textbf{On DIML and SUN RGB-D.} Regarding the dataset DIML, our model is also compared to state-of-the-art methods \cite{cheng2020cspn++, dfusenet, DM_LRN, NLSPN, aggnet}.
 Our model outperforms these competing methods in all three metrics, with a remarkable 20\% improvement in RMSE.
-For the datasets SUN RGB-D, as shown in Tab. \ref{tab:comparison_sun} (b), our model is evaluated against comparative methods including \cite{cspn, NLSPN, RDF_GAN, aggnet}, and also achieved competing performance.
-Compared to the AGG-Net \cite{aggnet}, although our method may not exhibit a significant advantage in terms of the three metrics, it is worth noting that our model has only 30\% of the parameter count compared to the AGG-Net (169M vs. 48M).
-This reduction in parameters leads to significantly improved training and inference speeds.
+For the datasets SUN RGB-D, our model is evaluated against comparative methods including \cite{cheng2020cspn++, NLSPN, RDF_GAN, aggnet}, and also achieved competing performance.

-All the above experimental results provide strong evidence that our method provides an advanced and effective approach to depth completion.
-The proposed model surpasses existing works on three widely used benchmark datasets, showcasing its superior performance across diverse scenarios.